 For optimum health on the road we need to take a holistic view of diet.
 By my definition, then, diet is the sum total of everything taken into the body -- usually via the mouth.

-The greatest favour we can do for ourselves is to take control over this daily process.
-Even years of abuse can be reversed if you make a firm commitment to improve your selection and quantity of foods, drink and other substances.
+The greatest favor we can do for ourselves is to take control over this daily process.
+Even years of abuse can be reversed if you make a firm commitment to improve your selection and quantity of healthy foods, drink and other substances.

 Worst intake of all is cigarette smoke.
 Maybe it's not always possible to avoid other people's expired smoke, but if it's you doing the smoking, you certainly can take charge.
 For your health, your finances, and your traveling independence, if you smoke, make a determined effort to stop.

 Another common substance is alcohol.
 Although it's not up in the same danger zone as nicotine, your body benefits enormously if you limit the intake of alcoholic drinks.

 But don't get me wrong here.
 A glass or two of beer or wine are very enjoyable, and in limited quantity alcohol is now believed to be beneficial in helping us to relax.
 It's those long, hard drinking sessions, repeated frequently over many years that eventually take their toll.

 So it's wise to try to limit alcohol intake by, firstly, substituting a glass of water for every second or third alcoholic drink, and secondly, making a few days each week completely alcohol free.
 Your body soon rids itself of toxin build up, allowing vital organs to resume their job.